Part 4

 And of course, there are stranger, one-off creatures existing half in rumor.
 Magical spirits?
 Clever Vesperbane constructs?
 Vast spells gone awry?
 It is easier to tell what exists in the heartland than what does not.

-Oh, and a few claim some intelligence in the ambrosia weevils.
+Oh, and a few claim some intelligence in the weevils of ambrosia.
 But no, they have never tried to communicate.

 Your mother waves you away after that, telling you to go to your room or go back outside, and stop bothering her with questions.